sveltejs/svelte/site/content/docs/02-template-syntax.md

 A transition is triggered by an element entering or leaving the DOM as a result of a state change.
 Transitions do not run when a component is first mounted, but only on subsequent updates.

-Elements inside an *outroing* block are kept in the DOM until all current transitions have completed.
+Elements inside an *outgoing* block are kept in the DOM until all current transitions have completed.

 The `transition:` directive indicates a *bidirectional* transition, which means it can be smoothly reversed while the transition is in progress.